RMPOfficial/SimpleFileSearcher/README.md

 - Replace the pattern by an other string, can set a limit
 - Delete the pattern, can set a limit

+## Known issues
+- Only can search and replace for ASCII characters (because of char and not wchar).
+- On 32 (86) bit systems can handle maximum 4gb files.

 # Usage
  SimpleFileSearcher.exe -s [Path to file] [PatternToSearchInFile] [flags] or no arguments.